 In respect of an ETF, on any Trading Day, the Designated Broker or a Dealer may place a subscription order (in consideration for cash or a Basket of Securities) for the PNU or multiple PNU of the ETF.
-If a subscription order is received by such an ETF by the applicable cut-off time described in the table under the heading "Purchase, Switch and Redemption Order Timetable" on page 67 below, an ETF, as applicable, will issue to the Designated Broker or Dealer the number of Units of the ETF subscribed for generally on the first Trading Day after the date on which the subscription order is accepted, provided that payment for such Units has been received.
-The number of Units of an ETF issued is based on the net asset value per Unit of the ETF on the Trading Day on which the subscription is accepted by the Manager.
-Notwithstanding the foregoing, an ETF will issue to the Designated Broker or Dealer the number of Units of the ETF subscribed for no later second Trading Day after the date on which the subscription order was accepted, provided that payment for such Units has been received.
+If a subscription order is received by such an ETF by the applicable cut-off time described in the table under the heading "Purchase, Switch and Redemption Order Timetable" on page 64 below, an ETF, as applicable, will issue to the Designated Broker or Dealer the number of Units of the ETF subscribed for generally on the first Trading Day after the date on which the subscription order is based on the net asset value per Unit of the ETF on the Trading Day on which the subscription is accepted by the Manager.
+Notwithstanding the foregoing, an ETF will issue to the Designated Broker or Dealer the number of Units of the ETF subscribed for no later second Trading Day after the date on which the subscription order was accepted, provided that payment for such Units for no later second Trading Day after the date on which the subscription order was accepted, provided that payment for such Units second Trading Day after the date on which the subscription order was accepted, provided that payment for such Units second Trading Day after the date on which the subscription order was accepted.